Has your photographer taken the time to learn to edit in Photoshop?

 Kodak Siz-30 Compur 5-4.5 (1930s)

-It's safe to assume when most people take photos of themselves on their phones, they don't like every image and some get deleted.
+I was recently asked to review another photographer's gallery to make some Photoshop edits.
+The client wanted me to complete head swaps on at least 20 images, lighten under eye shadows and decrease a double chin on a few images where a mother was laughing with her kids.
 With every professional photo gallery, there are going to be images that our clients wouldn't want to see and would probably delete if they were on their phone.
 These images mainly include people blinking, people in unflattering poses and too many photos with at least one person not smiling.
 My personal preference is, when I edit a gallery, I will delete the images that are unflattering, or I will see what I can do to improve them in Photoshop, the way I would want my images improved in Photoshop.

 Photoshoppy things that I can think of that I've done in lots of galleries: